For insight into Cometan's scholarship on Freedom of Religion or Belief, click here.

 According to the SRR, the Islamic Emirate of Afghanistan's conditions for RoRB are terminal.

-Dismantlement of the abusive uses of recognition in the country and the body of laws that perpetuate this misuse.
+Dismantlement of the abusive uses of recognition in the country.

 Use recognition as a means to spread awareness of the acceptability of the diversity of belief.